Data Contracts for Power Users

 Known Gaps & Caveats

-• Employee Data: Historical data may contain employees without emails.
-Use employee_id for joins only; employees referenced elsewhere will have emails filled out.
+• Employee Data: Historical data may contain employees without names or emails.
+Use employee_id as the stable join key.

 • Legacy Message Origins: Messages from legacy systems may have origin = "Unknown".
 This is not an error for current data but may appear in historical analysis.

-• Orphaned Employee Mentions: Some historical PAID mentions in fact_employee_mentions reference employee_id values that no longer exist in dim_employees.
+• Orphaned Employee Mentions: Some historical mentions reference employee_id values that no longer exist in dim_employees.
 These records are retained for audit and compliance purposes.
 When joining to dim_employees, use a LEFT JOIN and handle NULL employee attributes appropriately.